AsharibAli/Sui-Assistant/README.md

 ## Future Improvements

-**Expanded Knowledge Base:** Improve the ChatBot with additional Sui or Move resources for more comprehensive technical/coding answers.
+**Expanded Knowledge Base:** Improve the SuiGPT with additional Sui or Move resources/data for more comprehensive and technical answers. <br>

+**Community Analytics:** Access real-time community sentiment about the Sui Blockchain and its ecosystem projects through metrics from X and other social platforms.
+This allows the community to perform technical, fundamental, and on-chain analysis.